 Both of these non-surgical options require multiple treatments for optimal results.
 You'll see a reduction of about 25% of fat in the treatment area after you have finished your sessions.
 Both Kybella and CoolSculpting give patients a stronger, more defined chin area and an improved cervicomental angle, where the neck intersects with the jaw, making them look younger.
 Kybella also stimulates the production of new collagen, so your skin may look tighter and more supple.

-The most significant differences between the two treatments are in recovery time and side effects.
+The most significant differences between kybella and coolsculpting treatments are in recovery time and side effects.
 With Kybella, the most common side effect is significant swelling, followed by bruising and pain that typically last two to four weeks.
 However, swelling can be rather dramatic as patients may experience "bullfrog neck" for two or more weeks following treatment, according to an Allergan clinical trial.

-Who are Ideal Candidates for CoolSculpting or Kybella or CoolSculpting?
+Who are Ideal Candidates for Kybella or CoolSculpting?

 Patients in good health with small amounts of fat are ideal candidates.
 Advise your doctor if you have had surgery or other cosmetic treatments around your neck before undergoing treatment.
 Those who have trouble swallowing, a thyroid disorder, swollen lymph glands in the neck, or bleeding or clotting disorder may not be suited for Kybella.